 It was a warm and sunny day in Los Angeles, California when the police approached Alex Schaefer, who was minding his own business, painting on the sidewalk.
 As he worked some passersby stopped to look at the painter’s easel, their faces scrunching in confusion as they glanced from subject to the canvass.
 Others, smiled, chuckled and snapped a picture before moving on.

-Fatefully, one of those curious onlookers had tipped police off that they might want to have a look at what Schaefer was painting.
-And as they approached the artist, the two LA officers bristled and their eyebrows raised.
+Fatefully, one of those curious onlookers actually tipped police off that they might want to have a look at what Schaefer was painting.
+And as officers approached the artist, they bristled and their eyebrows raised.
 Indeed, it was curious, verging on alarming.

 Schaefer was painting the bank across the street — a Chase Bank — except in Schaefer’s version, the bank was exploding; erupting in flames, smoke billowing into the sky above.

 “The police questioned me on the spot,” he recalls.
 They let him go, but, he says, they were interested enough to send two plainclothes detectives to his home a few weeks later.

 “They’d obviously been looking into me,” he says with a shrug.
 “They were concerned enough that they wanted to meet me and talk more.”

 Namely, they just wanted to know: Did he really hate these banks that much?